 We do not require any standardized tests for admission to the certificate program.

 Certificate students may not be eligible for financial aid.

-Students are admitted to the certificate program once per year for an August start.
-Applications open in February with deadlines in Early April.
+Students are admitted to the certificate program once per year for a January start.
+Applications open in September with deadlines in Late October.
 Applicants are encouraged to review the information and updated deadlines on the College of Nursing website prior to submitting an application.
 Additional program information, including curriculum and clinical requirements, is available here: https://www.nursing.arizona.edu/content/graduate-nurse-practitioner-certificates

 International applicants will not be considered for conditional admission by this program.

 NURS 623: Autism Spectrum Disorder: Prevalence, Etiology, Screening and Assessment, 4 units

 NURS 624: Health and Behavioral Care Planning and Intervention for Children and Adolescents with Autism Spectrum Disorder, 4 units

 NURS 625: Leadership and Advocacy for Autism Spectrum Disorder in the Pediatric Patient, 4 units

 Please refer to the Graduate Student Handbook for students who are pursuing this program of study.